sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sqlite</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Library that implements an embeddable SQL database engine
+Short desc    : Library that implements an embeddable SQL database engine
 URL          : http://www.sqlite.org/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : SQLite is a C library that implements an SQL database engine.
+Descript     : SQLite is a C library that implements an SQL database engine.
 A large
              : subset of SQL92 is supported.
 A complete database is stored in a
              : single disk file.
 The API is designed for convenience and ease of use.
              : Applications that link against SQLite can enjoy the power and